-At the project application stage, a particular student can be nominated/named by the academic project lead to work on the project and receive the studentship.
-Please refer back to our Studentships page (under Eligibility) for information on who is eligible to be nominated/apply for a LISS DTP studentship.
+At the Case for Support proposal stage, a particular student can be nominated/named by the academic project lead to work on the project and receive the studentship: Please refer back to our Studentships page (under Eligibility) for information on who is eligible to be nominated/apply for a LISS DTP studentship.
 Should the academic’s proposal gain funding, the student’s qualifications and research training background will be reviewed to ensure that they reach the standards needed to win a studentship on a 1+3 (Masters + PhD) or +3 (PhD only) basis.
 You can see the levels of core training the student will need to have attained (or plan to attain in their Master’s or first doctoral year of study) here.
 At this point the student should also begin the central admissions process to a Masters or doctoral programme at the institution where the project lead academic is based.

-Academics may also choose to submit CASE studentship applications without a named student.
-CASE applications are judged on the merit of the individual project; not naming a student does not detract from an application.
+Academics may also choose to submit CASE studentship proposals without a named student: CASE proposals are judged on the merit of the individual project; not naming a student does not detract from a proposal.
 If the project gains funding, LISS DTP will assist the academic with a recruitment process to find a qualified student to undertake the studentship.
 Once a student is found, they will also need to apply centrally for admission to the appropriate degree at the institution where the project lead academic is based.